Syedturab123/Shari/README.md

 # Shari
-This is my first Project
+This is my first Git Repository